AntonTheDev/FlightAnimator/README.md

 FlightAnimator uses CAKeyframeAnimation(s) and CoreAnimationGroup(s) under the hood.
 You can apply animations on a view directly, or cache animations to define states to apply at a later time.
 The animations are technically a custom CAAnimationGroup, once applied to the layer, will dynamically synchronize the remaining progress based on the current presentationLayer's values.

+Before beginning the tutorial feel free to clone the repository, and checkout the demo app included with the project.
+In the project you can set different curves for bounds, position, alpha, and transform to see the different combination of timings and the experiment with the resulting effects to get a feel for it.

 <br>

 ##Features